MC42/hi-im.kim/writing/pmmm/sous-chef.md

 ---

-Homura's glasses rested firmly in the pocket dimension of her buckler.
-Even had she still needed them, they would have done little to protect her from the barrage.
+Homura desperately wished she had goggles.
+Even with her glasses rested firmly in the pocket dimension of her buckler, they would have done little to protect her from the barrage.

-The onions were *potent*, far beyond anything Mami-san had gotten in prior loops.
+The onions were *potent*, far beyond anything Mami-san had as an ingredient in prior loops.
 She practically lurched when she first split one open.
 But no, Mami had *happened* across a girl on the street and felt it her moral duty to help.
 And so, they were cooking a generous portion of pasta for the girl and her community, damn her idealistic heart.

 Homura made quick work of onions and set them to simmer, before squeezing in a gratuitous blob of tomato paste.

 "Tomoe-san, I believe the sauce is set for an hour or two."

-Mami was still deep in the baking process, attempting to make cookies en-masse.
+Mami was still deep in the baking process, attempting to make cookies as a desert en-masse.
 Blob after blob of cookie dough sat chilling in the fridge, unexpectedly full for the first time in many years.

-Her apartment kitchen was luxurious by most standards, but industrial scale it was not, despite her ambitions.
+Her apartment kitchen may have been luxurious by most standards, but despite her ambitions, it was still bursting.

+While washing her hands, Mami couldn't help but smile at the result of her work, sliding the last sheet pan of cookies into the freezer.

 "Sounds like enough time to put on a movie and some tea.
 Kyoko, would you like anything?"

-Homura washed her hands and quickly made her way to the couch as Kyoko responded in part with a dissinterested grunt.
+Homura washed her hands in turn and made her way to the couch, Kyoko responding with a dissinterested grunt.

 "I'll take that as a no then."

-She
 "Th' hell is your deal anyways?
 Isn't there some big bad witch comin' t' town?
 Isn't like... getting grief seeds more important than yer lil' domestic thing?"

 She had a frown on her face, slightly more irate than usual.
 Walpurgisnacht *would* arrive in eight days; she was right.

-Homura had behaved irrationally this loop too, a twinge of guilt coarsing through her.
+Homura couldn't help as a twinge of guilt coarsed through her.
+Walpurgisnacht *would* arrive in eight days; she was right.
 She had *sworn* not to rely on anyone else so authoritative, and here she was...

 But she wasn't dependent on anyone else, she told herself.

 *I need this.
 We both need this.
 All of us do.*

-She was just opting to do *additional* good in the process.

-Besides, the charity cooking was essential if it kept Tomoe Mami alive long enough to fight Walpurgisnacht.
+The charity cooking was essential if it kept Tomoe Mami alive long enough to fight Walpurgisnacht.
+If.
+Homura was merely opting to do *additional* good in the process.

 "Yes.
 Walpurgisnacht is arriving soon, but cooking helps me collect my thoughts.
 As does food help you with yours."